Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes: Acknowledgements

-M.S. would like to thank Higinio Garcia Serrano for extremely valuable comments as well as the crucial idea of how the explicit computation of the arithmetic mean at the center of the unit disk can be simplified.
+M.S. would like to acknowledge the hospitality of GTIIT during the visit where this work was refined, as well as thank Higinio Garcia Serrano for extremely valuable comments and the crucial idea of how the explicit computation of the arithmetic mean at the center of the unit disk can be simplified.